sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

 <div class="footnotes">
 <hr align="left" size="1">
-<section id="footnote1"><sup>1</sup>Actually, the first two templates can also be considered as coming from one template--one is just on a diagonal line of symmetry whereas the other is on an orthogonal line of symmetry.
+<section id="footnote1"><sup>1</sup>Actually, the first two templates can also be considered as coming from one template---one is just on a diagonal line of symmetry whereas the other is on an orthogonal line of symmetry.
 This gives us $8$ total rotated configurations of this single template, yielding the same result as the discussion above.
 But I think looking at them as two separate templates is a little more natural to the square.</section>

 <section id="footnote2"><sup>2</sup>On an $m \times n$ board, the first player to get $k$ squares in a row, column or diagonal wins.
 Along with tic-tac-toe, Connect 4 is another example of such a game.</section>
 </div>